omarryhan/spotilities/README.md

 https://spotilities.netlify.app/

+**Tip:**

-**Tip:** For optimal experience, open the website on your phone.
-Then, open your browser's menu and click on "Add to homescreen".
-Voila, now it's an app on your phone.
+For optimal experience, use the website from your phone.

+Open your browser's menu and click on "Add to homescreen".
+Et voila, now it's an app on your phone.

 ## Features